 Try Resetting Your Air Conditioner

-Your AC is but a machine that may decide to act weird at times.
-The outside AC unit not running but inside is may possibly be one way in which it decides to act up.
+Your AC is but a machine which may decide to act weird at times.
+Outside AC unit not running but inside is may possibly be one way in which it decides to act up.
 A simple way to test this theory is by resetting your air conditioner.
-In some air conditioners, there is a “reset” switch.
+In some air conditioners, there is a “reset switch”.
 This switch is usually close to the outdoor unit.
 Try pushing this reset button; it may possibly start your outdoor unit.
 However, if your AC does not have this “reset” button, you can try turning off your AC at the thermostat.
 After turning it off, wait for at least 5 minutes and turn it back on again.
 If even then the outdoor unit fails to start, call for a professional AC maintenance specialist.